johnbradley/bespin-api/ADMIN-USAGE.md

-# Setup Credentials
+# Using Admin interface to setup and run a job
+This is starting from an empty database with a superuser.

 http://10.109.253.90:8000 is the internal address for a testing version of bespin.

-If you are running this locally you will need to change this out below.
+If you are running this locally you will need to change this value below.

-This also assumes you have added a superuser.
+## Setup Credentials

+This will allow bespin to access DukeDS on your behalf for downloading and uploading files.

-## Create DukeDS application credential:
+### Create DukeDS application credential:
 http://10.109.253.90:8000/admin/data/ddsapplicationcredential/

 Click add dds applicatin credential